PIM vs. DAM: What's the Difference?

-We just scratched the surface in a couple of previous posts explaining product information management (PIM) and digital asset management (DAM).
-Time to compare these two and describe the business benefits of using them.
+We just scratched the surface by explaining product information management (PIM) and digital asset management (DAM).
+Time to compare these two concepts and systems and describe the business benefits of using them.

 It’s the age of omnichannel.
-As an eCommerce business, you’re probably using your website, social media, email communication, social media, social selling, video platforms, and a lot more.
+As an eCommerce business, you’re probably using your website, social media, email communication, social media, social selling, video platforms, and much more.

 How much time have you spent trying to distribute product information or digital assets across these channels?
 How many times did it happen that you forgot to update product information on one or more platforms?
 How many times have you lost customers due to these inconsistencies?